stanford-dancebreak/stanford-dancebreak.github.io/README.txt

 There are guides to various processes contained under the .HOW-TO/ subdirectory:

+     *  HOW-TO-Admins-Updating.txt

+        How to update admin access to the website (particularly, adding and removing webmasters).

      *  HOW-TO-Setup-Editing.txt

         Setting up accounts and your computer in order to perform